planetfederal/workshops/workshops/geoserver/intro/slides/slides.rst

 Presenter notes
 ---------------

-Now, go back to the browser tab that contains the OpenLayers preview map.
-Refresh the page (Ctrl-R / F5 / etc), and you should see the color change to blue (or your own new HEX colour).
+Now go back to the browser tab that contains the OpenLayers preview map.
+Refresh the page, and you should see the color change to blue.

+Note: GeoServer and your browser can both cache images.
+If you don't see a change immediately, zoom or pan the map to display a new area.

 --------------------------------------------------